rnazmo/myfm/README.md

 # myfm

-A Golang package to manage front matters for my own use.
+myfm (My FrontMatter) is a Golang package to manage front matters for my own use.